cbcrg/tcoffee/docs/tcoffee_manual.rst

 What T-Coffee can do
 --------------------
-T-Coffee is not just a simple aligner program, it comes with multiple tools and third party softwares increasing the range of its possibilities; here is a non exhaustive list of tasks T-Coffee can do:
+T-Coffee is not just a simple aligner program, it comes with multiple tools and third party software increasing the range of its possibilities; here is a non exhaustive list of tasks T-Coffee can do:

 **T-Coffee can compute (or at least try to compute!) accurate Multiple Sequence Alignments of DNA, RNA or Protein sequences**.
 Several modes and options are available and will be presented all along this manual.
 The default T-Coffee accepts any kind of sequence, although some modes are specific to a given type of sequence.